t0pcart/l360begone/README.md

 Circle Members will not get any location updates/notifications when this bypass is used.

-This bypass manipulates executable flags, _set and used by the kernel and AMFI to vaildate binaries' permissions_, allowing us to mark the Life360 app binary as non-executable
+This bypass manipulates executable flags, _set and used by the kernel and AMFI to vaildate binaries' permissions_, allowing us to use a kernel call to mark the Life360 binary as non-executable

 Binaries marked with a non-executable flag will be rejected by AMFI and the kernel will refuse to run those binaries.
 By preventing the execution of any Life360 binary/library, background location updates are defeated